-Table 3 reports average daily buy-sell imbalances for stocks sorted into those with and without news.
-Investors are much more likely to be net buyers of stocks that are in the news than those that are not.
-When calculated by number for the large discount brokerage, the buy-sell imbalance is 2.70% for stocks out
+Table III reports average daily buy-sell imbalance for stocks sorted into those with and without news.
+Investors are much more likely to be net buyers of stocks that are in the news than those that are not.16 When calculated by number for the large discount brokerage, buy-sell imbalance is 2.70 percent for stocks out of the news and 9.35 percent for those stocks in the news.
+At the large retail brokerage, buy-sell imbalance is -1.84 percent for stocks out of the news and 16.17 percent for those in the news.